Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Introduction

-An alternative approach to perform MCMC, amenable to a distributed implementation, has been recently introduced independently in \cite{Rendell2018} and \cite{Vono2019}; see also \cite{dai2012sampling,Chowdhury2018shepherding} and \cite{barbos2017clone} for earlier related ideas.
-It is inspired by the well-known variable splitting technique used in optimization, for instance by quadratic penalty approaches or the Alternating Direction Method of Multipliers (ADMM) \citep{Boyd2011}.
+An alternative approach to perform MCMC, amenable to a distributed implementation, has been recently introduced independently in \cite{Vono2019} and \cite{Rendell2018}; see also \cite{dai2012sampling,Chowdhury2018shepherding} and \cite{barbos2017clone} for earlier related ideas.
+It is inspired by the well-known variable splitting technique used in optimization, for instance by quadratic penalty approaches or the alternating direction method of multipliers (ADMM), see \citet{Boyd2011}.
 In the sampling context, this corresponds to defining an artificial hierarchical Bayesian model where the parameter of interest is becoming a ``master'' parameter which is artificially replicated as many times as one ``splits'' the target distribution.
 In this context, we can then develop MCMC schemes which alternate sampling the node parameters given the master parameter then the master parameter given the node parameters.
 Experimentally, these methods appear promising but it is yet unclear how such schemes behave in high-dimensional scenarios.
-This paper aims at studying theoretically one of these samplers called Split Gibbs Sampler (SGS).
+This paper aims at studying theoretically one of these samplers called split Gibbs sampler (SGS).

-\textbf{Contributions.} Our contribution is three-fold. \begin{itemize} \item We present non-asymptotic bounds on the total variation (TV) and 1-Wasserstein distances between the original posterior distribution and the distribution targeted by this class of MCMC schemes.
-This allows us to quantify the ``bias'' introduced by these methods and significantly sharpens and complements previous results in \cite{Vono2019_AXDA}. \item The following results stand for our main contribution.
-Using Ricci curvature and coupling techniques, we establish explicit dimension-free convergence rates for SGS.
+\textit{Contributions.} Our contributions are as follows. \begin{itemize} \item We present non-asymptotic bounds on the total variation (TV) and 1-Wasserstein distances between the original posterior distribution and the distribution targeted by this class of MCMC schemes.
+This allows us to quantify the ``bias'' introduced by these methods and significantly sharpens and complements previous results in \cite{Vono2019_AXDA}. \item Using Ricci curvature and coupling techniques, we establish explicit dimension-free convergence rates for SGS.
 Combining our bounds on the bias and convergence rates, we provide mixing time bounds with explicit dependencies with respect to (w.r.t.) the dimension of the problem, its associated condition number and the prescribed precision.
-In both 1-Wasserstein and TV distances, these complexity results compete with those recently derived for others MCMC schemes. \item We illustrate these theoretical results on several applications, demonstrating the benefits of SGS over state-of-the-art MCMC approaches. \end{itemize}
+In both 1-Wasserstein and TV distances, we show that our complexity results are competitive with those recently derived for MCMC schemes based on Langevin or Hamiltonian dynamics. \item We illustrate these theoretical results on several applications, demonstrating the benefits of SGS over state-of-the-art MCMC approaches. \end{itemize}